wp-plugins/flyzoo/readme.txt

 * **In-browser chat**: windows with auto re-load while browsing the site

-* Single Sign On for WordPress/BuddyPress: allow you users to chat with ther existing WordPress account
+* Single Sign On for WordPress/BuddyPress: your users can login and chat with ther existing WordPress account

 * Secure Connection (SSL/HTTPS)  **(WOW and PRO Plans)**